A tool for querying the Fedora and EPEL repositories

 tasks if needed.

-See our new docsite for rendered manpages, changelogs, and Python API documentation.
+See fedrq’s documentation site for rendered manpages, changelogs, and Python API documentation.

 Thank you to the dnf maintainers.
 This tool is inspired by

 This project follows the REUSE specification.
 In general:

 - Code is licensed under GPL-2.0-or-later.
 This is the same license as dnf.